paypal/paypal-android/v2_MIGRATION_GUIDE.md

 <details>
 <summary><b>Notes on Changes to Card Payments in v2</b></summary>

-We have refactored the `CardClient` API to improve the developer experience.
-Here are some detailed notes on the changes:
+Here are some detailed notes on the changes made to Card Payments in v2:

 ##### Activity Reference no Longer Required in CardClient Constructor